155076X/Deriv/README.md

 7. Reporting

 # Overview
-This project uses Cypress with javascript to perform an automated test of a WebSocket API.
+This project uses Cypress with JavaScript to perform an automated test of a WebSocket API.
 The test sends a request to retrieve a list of states and validates the response data.
 The test also uses a fixture (`states.json`) to provide the WebSocket URL, request data, and expected states for validation.

 # Pre-requisites
 Before setting up the project, ensure the following software is installed: